thephez/readme-dash-core/v0.14.1/Core Reference/P2P Network/Control Messages.md

 After all data elements have been added to the filter, each set of eight bits is converted into a little-endian byte.
 These bytes are the value of the *filter* field.

-**Comparing Transaction Elements To A Bloom Filter**
+## Comparing Transaction Elements To A Bloom Filter

 To compare an arbitrary data element against the bloom filter, it is hashed using the same parameters used to create the bloom filter.
 Specifically, it is hashed *nHashFuncs* times, each time using the same
-*nTweak* provided in the filter, and the resulting output is modulo the size of the bit field provided in the *filter* field.
+*nTweak* provided in the filter, and the resulting <<glossary:output>> is modulo the size of the bit field provided in the *filter* field.
 After each hash is performed, the filter is checked to see if the bit at that indexed location is set.
 For example if the result of a hash is `5` and the filter is `01001110`, the bit is considered set.

 If the result of every hash points to a set bit, the filter matches.
 If any of the results points to an unset bit, the filter does not match.

 The following transaction elements are compared against bloom filters.
-All elements will be hashed in the byte order used in blocks (for example, TXIDs will be in internal byte order).
+All elements will be hashed in the byte order used in <<glossary:blocks>> (for example, <<glossary:TXIDs>> will be in <<glossary:internal byte order>>).

 * **TXIDs:** the transaction's SHA256(SHA256()) hash.

-* **Outpoints:** each 36-byte outpoint used this transaction's input section is individually compared to the filter.
+* **Outpoints:** each 36-byte <<glossary:outpoint>> used this transaction's input section is individually compared to the filter.

-* **Signature Script Data:** each element pushed onto the stack by a data-pushing opcode in a signature script from this transaction is individually compared to the filter.
-This includes data elements present in P2SH redeem scripts when they are being spent.
+* **Signature Script Data:** each element pushed onto the stack by a <<glossary:data-pushing opcode>> in a <<glossary:signature script>> from this transaction is individually compared to the filter.
+This includes data elements present in P2SH <<glossary:redeem script>> when they are being spent.

-* **PubKey Script Data:** each element pushed onto the the stack by a data-pushing opcode in any pubkey script from this transaction is individually compared to the filter.
+* **PubKey Script Data:** each element pushed onto the the stack by a data-pushing opcode in any <<glossary:pubkey script>> from this transaction is individually compared to the filter.
 (If a pubkey script element matches the filter, the filter will be immediately updated if the `BLOOM_UPDATE_ALL` flag was set; if the pubkey script is in the P2PKH format and matches the filter, the filter will be immediately updated if the `BLOOM_UPDATE_P2PUBKEY_ONLY` flag was set.
 See the subsection below for details.)

-As of  Dash Core 0.14.0, elements in the extra payload section of DIP2-based special transactions are also compared against bloom filters.
+As of  Dash Core 0.14.0, elements in the extra payload section of [DIP2](https://github.com/dashpay/dips/blob/master/dip-0002.md)-based <<glossary:special transactions>> are also compared against bloom filters.

 The following annotated hexdump of a transaction is from the [raw transaction format section](core-ref-transactions-raw-transaction-format); the elements which would be checked by the filter are emphasized in bold.
 Note that this transaction's TXID (**`01000000017b1eab[...]`**) would also be checked, and that the outpoint TXID and index number below would be checked as a single 36-byte element.